filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 - macOS or Linux installed.
 Windows is not yet supported.
 - a quad-core CPU.
 Models with support for _Intel SHA Extensions_ (AMD since Zen microarchitecture, or Intel since Ice Lake) will significantly speed things up.
 - 8-core CPU and 32 GiB RAM
 - Enough space to store the current Lotus chain (preferably on an SSD storage medium).
 The chain grows at approximately 12 GiB per week.
-The chain can be also [synced from pruned snapshots and compacted](chain.md).
+The chain can be also [synced from trusted state snapshots and compacted](chain.md).

 :::warning
 These are the minimal requirements to run a Lotus node.
 [Hardware requirements for Miners](../../mine/hardware-requirements.md) are different.